TASRobotics/RaidZero-2024-Command/gitconventions.md

 ## Commits

-- Commit names should be short, capitalized, and in imperative case
+- Commit names should be short, capitalized, and in imperative case (Eg, `Fix arm PID` or `Create intake subsystem`)
 - Commits should contain one edit, not 10 edits
     - One edit does not mean one file, but one feature that was changed/fixed/added